Amos47/2400/Chapter1/Ch01_Brief.md

 *Kevin Kelly is the founding executive editor of Wired magazine, and a former editor/publisher of the Whole Earth Review.
 His book (which I *strongly* recommend you read) was published by Viking (Penguin Random House) on June 7 2016.
 ISBN 9780525428084.*

-So let's begin.
-Take a look at *Chapter 1 Basics*.
+So let's begin with *Chapter 1 Basics*.